Three ways to invest in Thrivent funds

 Taking required minimum distributions

 The IRS has online resources that can help.
-IRS Publication 590-B covers IRA distributions including the RMD.
+IRS Publication 590-B covers IRA distributions including RMD.
 Visit IRS.gov.

 Affected accounts